wavefrontHQ/docs/pages/doc/csp_api_tokens.md

 ---
-title: Managing Tokens
+title: Manage API Tokens in VMware Cloud Services and Operations for Applications
 keywords: getting started
 tags: [getting started]
 sidebar: doc_sidebar
 permalink: csp_api_tokens.html
-summary: Learn how you can generate and manage API tokens in VMware Aria Operations for Applications (previously known as Tanzu Observability by Wavefront).
+summary: Learn how you can generate and manage API tokens and access tokens.
 ---

 {% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
 The content in this chapter is valid for VMware Cloud services subscriptions.
 For **original** subscriptions, see [Manage API Tokens](api_tokens.html)."%}

 Invoking the [Operations for Applications REST API](wavefront_api.html), using `curl` or an API client, requires a **VMware Cloud services access token**.
 In a few cases, when setting up a proxy for a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-supported-with-service-accounts), authentication with an **Operations for Applications API token** is also supported.

-To obtain a VMware Cloud services token, you can use the VMware Cloud services REST API to exchange it from:
+To obtain a VMware Cloud services token, you must make an API call to  use the VMware Cloud services REST API to exchange it from:
 * A VMware Cloud services API token associated with your user account.
 * The credentials of a server to server OAuth app associated with the VMware Cloud organization running the service.

 To obtain an Operations for Applications API token, you can create a service account and generate an API token associated with it.

-{% include note.html content="If you migrated from an original Operations for Applications subscription, for backward compatibility, you might have some legacy Operations for Applications API tokens that are associated with user accounts and service accounts.
-It’s recommended that you gradually switch to authentication with the more secure VMware Cloud services access tokens."%}
+{% include note.html content="If your original Operations for Applications subscription was recently [onboarded to VMware Cloud services](csp_migration.html), for backward compatibility, you might have some legacy Operations for Applications API tokens that are associated with user accounts and service accounts.
+It’s recommended that you incrementally replace them VMware Cloud services API tokens and sever to server OAuth apps."%}

-## Managing the VMware Cloud Services API Tokens for Your User Account
+## Manage the VMware Cloud Services API Tokens for Your User Account

 If you want to make REST API calls on your own behalf, you must generate a VMware Cloud services API token associated with your user account and exchange it for an access token.
 See [Make API Calls by Using a User Account](using_wavefront_api.html#make-api-calls-by-using-a-user-account).